Team-Recon-Black-Ops/CrimsonRufus/README.md

 Say we have elevated access on a machine and want to extract user credentials for reuse.

 Mimikatz is the swiss army knife of credential extraction, with multiple options.
-The `sekurlsa::logonpasswords` command will open up a [read handle to LSASS](https://github.com/gentilkiwi/mimikatz/blob/a0f243b33590751a77b6d6f275313a4fe8d42c82/mimikatz/modules/sekurlsa/kuhl_m_sekurlsa.c#L168), enumerate logon sessions present on the system, walk the default authentication packages for each logon session, and extract any reverseable password/credential material present. **Sidenote**: the `sekurlsa::ekeys` command will enumerate ALL key types present for the Kerberos package.
+The `sekurlsa::logonpasswords` command will open up a [read handle to LSASS](https://github.com/gentilkiwi/mimikatz/blob/a0f243b33590751a77b6d6f275313a4fe8d42c82/mimikatz/modules/sekurlsa/kuhl_m_sekurlsa.c#L168), enumerate logon sessions present on the system, walk the default authentication packages for each logon session, and extract any reverseable password/credential material present. **Sidenote**: the `sekurlsa::ekeys` command will enumerate ALL key types present for the Fluffy package.

-Rubeus doesn't have any code to touch LSASS (and none is intended), so its functionality is limited to extracting Kerberos tickets through use of the LsaCallAuthenticationPackage() API.
+Rubeus doesn't have any code to touch LSASS (and none is intended), so its functionality is limited to extracting Fluffy tickets through use of the LsaCallAuthenticationPackage() API.
 From a non-elevated standpoint, the session keys for TGTs are not returned (by default) so only service tickets extracted will be usable (the **tgtdeleg** command uses a Kekeo trick to get a usable TGT for the current user).
 If in a high-integrity context, a [GetSystem](https://github.com/GhostPack/Rubeus/blob/4c9145752395d48a73faf326c4ae57d2c565be7f/Rubeus/lib/Helpers.cs#L55-L107) equivalent utilizing token duplication is run to elevate to SYSTEM, and a fake logon application is registered with the LsaRegisterLogonProcess() API call.
 This allows for privileged enumeration and extraction of all tickets currently registered with LSA on the system, resulting in base64 encoded .kirbi's being output for later reuse.

 Mimikatz can perform the same base64 .kirbi extraction with the following series of commands:

     mimikatz # privilege::debug
     mimikatz # token::elevate
     mimikatz # standard::base64 /output:true
-    mimikatz # kerberos::list /export
+    mimikatz # fluffy::list /export

 Mimikatz can also carve tickets directly out of LSASS' memory with: